Terms & Conditions

 14.7 DOCUMENTATION IS IMPORTANT: Please keep your Sales Order documentation safe.
 This contains your order number, which must be quoted for your guarantee to be valid.
 If you wish to make a claim under the guarantee please contact our customer services team by phoning us (01629 581800).

-(b) Subject to clause 14.8(c), Outlet Goods are ‘sold as seen’ and are not returnable or exchangeable unless a defect exists or develops within 12 months from collection/delivery which (i) was not noticeable or reasonably foreseeable upon visual inspection at the time of purchase and (ii) renders them unsuitable for the purpose intended at the time of purchase.
+(b) Subject to clause 14.8(c), Outlet and Clearance Goods are ‘sold as seen’ and are not returnable or exchangeable unless a defect exists or develops within 12 months from collection/delivery which (i) was not noticeable or reasonably foreseeable upon visual inspection at the time of purchase and (ii) renders them unsuitable for the purpose intended at the time of purchase.
 No refund will be given, in whole or in part, unless such defect exists or develops.

 15. Your Rights In Respect Of Defective Goods If You Are a Business